nnirror/wax/README.md

 ## print
 Displays the current value of `input` every 100ms.
 Helpful for debugging.

+## quantizer
+Scales an incoming signal of MIDI note numbers (0-127) onto the the scale defined in the user interface.

 ## random
 Returns a random number between `minimum` and `maximum`, every time `trigger` goes above 0.5.